 If you don’t do care about this, I’ll just assume you’re filthy rich and normally use $100 bills as toilet paper.
 If that’s not the case, though, it’s time to fix the problem.

-And that’s where Personal Capital comes in!
-Personal Capital is a financial advisor and wealth management firm.
+And that’s where Empower (formerly Personal Capital) comes in!
+Empower (formerly Personal Capital) is a financial advisor and wealth management firm.
 What’s cool though is that they also offer some free services.
 The most important free service to discuss right now is that it can analyze your 401(k) and tell you what your invested funds will likely cost you in fees over time.

 I linked my 401(k) plan and used their 401(k) Fee Analyzer to easily see what I was paying in fees.
 After the initial jaw-drop, I logged into my 401(k) provider’s website and switched all my funds to one low-cost target retirement fund.
 I re-ran the analyzer and that was it – mission accomplished… $53,000 richer over ten years!